google/WebFundamentals/src/content/en/updates/2018/05/lighthouse.md

 With this audit, you can identify dead code in your applications and remove it to improve loading performance and reduce system resource usage.
-Pro tip: You can also use [the code coverage panel](/web/updates/2017/04/devtools-release-notes#coverage) in Chrome's dev tools to find this information!
+Pro tip: You can also use [the code coverage panel](/web/updates/2017/04/devtools-release-notes#coverage) in Chrome's DevTools to find this information!

 Note: This audit is off by default!
 It can be enabled in the Node CLI by using the `lighthouse:full` configuration profile.